vyklimavicius/EmployMe/Readme.md

 -An Employee can login
 -An Employee can view the Employee Homepage
 -An Employee can logout
--An Employee can submit a reimbursement requestf xx -An Employee can view their pending reimbursement requests -An Employee can view their resolved reimbursement requests -An Employee can view their information (profile)
+-An Employee can submit a reimbursement request
+-An Employee can view their pending reimbursement requests -An Employee can view their resolved reimbursement requests -An Employee can view their information (profile)